-You can use these frequently asked questions (FAQ) to learn more about lung screening.
+Get answers to frequently asked questions (FAQ) about lung screening.

 Find out if you're eligible and talk to your doctor about your risk for lung cancer.

 The best way to prevent lung cancer is to be tobacco-free and get screened every year with a low dose CT scan (LDCT).
 A LDCT can help find cancer early when it is easiest to treat.

 Lung cancer is detected using a screening test called a low-dose CT scan (LDCT).
 LDCT is CT scan that has the potential to detect lung cancer at earlier stages.

 You are eligible for lung screening if you meet specific criteria, including age and smoking status.

 Lung cancer may be cured if it is discovered early before it causes symptoms.
 Unfortunately, once a person develops symptoms, lung cancer may advance to a stage that prevents cure.

 A study funded by the National Cancer Institute, the National Lung Screening Trial (NLST), found that low-dose CT (LDCT) screening resulted in 20% fewer lung cancer deaths compared to screening with a standard chest X-ray.
 More of the lung cancers detected by LDCT were at an earlier stage than those detected by chest X-ray.

 You will only benefit fully if you continue with annual screening until age 77 or until you have quit smoking for 15 years.
 If you are a current smoker, the best way to prevent lung cancer is to stop smoking and get screened annually.
 For free help to stop smoking, please call the Massachusetts Smokers’ Helpline at 800-QUIT-NOW (800-784-8669) or visit www.smokefree.gov.

 What are the risks of lung screening?